IndianOpenSourceFoundation/dynamic-cli/README.md

 # Dynamic - CLI
->  A CLI utility that can connect to an external databases.
+>  A CLI utility that can connect to external databases.
 >
 >  Also fetch suggestions from different dev communities like stackoverflow and reddit.